 Good Leaders Have a Limp

-Oct 10, 2022Maybe you’re familiar with the story I’m referring to.
-It’s found in Genesis 32 in the Old Testament.
-Alone for the night, the patriarch Jacob is confronted by “a Mysterious Man,” and the two wrestle for hours.
+I’m not the first person to wrestle with like this.
+There’s a story in the book of Genesis where the patriarch Jacob is confronted by “a Mysterious Man,” and the two wrestle for hours.
 Toward the end of the night, the God-man touches Jacob’s hip, and Jacob is defeated.
 The God-man blesses Jacob, leaves him, and from that day on, Jacob has a limp.

 Up until this point, Jacob has always found a way to come out on top.
 But now he has come up against an opponent he cannot beat.
-Jacob is broken—and he is better because of it.
+Jacob is broken.

 What is a limp?